Top

 • By use of threats that the alleged victim reasonably believes the actor will carry out

-• When the alleged victim is unconscious or otherwise unable to resist
+• When the alleged victim is unconscious or unable to resist

-• When the alleged victim is mentally incapacitated and unaware of what’s happening and unable to resist
+• When the alleged victim is mentally incapacitated, unaware of what’s happening, and unable to resist

-• When the actor gave the alleged victim a substance to impair their normal faculties
+• When the accused gave the alleged victim a substance to impair their faculties

-• When the actor threatens anyone else and the alleged victim believes they will carry out the threat
+• When the accused threatens another person and the alleged victim believes the threat will be carried out

-• When the actor uses their role as a public servant, such as a police officer, to coerce the alleged victim
+• When the accused uses their role as a public servant, such as a police officer, to coerce the alleged victim

-• When the actor is a mental health provider, clergyman, employee of a facility where the alleged victim lives, or a health care services provider who uses their role or knowledge of the alleged victim’s mental state to make them participate in sexual conduct
+• When the accused is a mental health provider, clergyman, employee of a facility where the alleged victim lives, or healthcare provider who uses their role or knowledge of the alleged victim’s mental state to make them participate in sexual conduct

-James Aulbaugh is a former Chief Felony Prosecutor and Board Certified Criminal Specialist who will aggressively represent you to ensure you get the best outcome on your case.
+James Aulbaugh is a former Chief Felony Prosecutor and Board Certified Criminal Law Specialist who will aggressively represent you to seek the best outcome in your case.
 Contact us today!

 Why Choose Aulbaugh Law?